-The Administrative Assistant is responsible for providing administrative support to the Vice President of Student Life and the Student Life Office.
-The Administrative Assistant oversees student services such as ID cards, parking permits, and much more.
-She is always eager to help students and will greet you with a warm and friendly smile.
+The Student Services Coordinator (SSC) is responsible for providing administrative leadership and office management on behalf of the Student Life Office.
+The SSC oversees the Student Life Main Office functions, including student services such as ID cards, parking permits, and much more.